-SHG has considered various forms of regulatory oversight for electronic communication networks and services, broadcasting and radiocommunications in St Helena.
 By the end of 2021 SHG will establish an operationally independent regulator that sits within the wider framework of SHG in terms of budget and salary.
-The Regulator will have responsibility solely for the communications industry and will be known as the St Helena Communications Regulator ("the Regulator").
+The Regulator will have responsibility solely for the communications industry and will be known as the St Helena

+Communications Regulator ("the Regulator").
 This will provide for a Regulator who cannot be unduly influenced by political decisions (thus given the stability required for confidence in investment) whilst taking advantage of the SHG structures for matters such as IT support, office space and legislative drafting.
 Being operationally independent but within SHG is a model that takes account of the scope of regulation within St Helena and the size of the budget available for regulation.
+This approach also provides the flexibility for a Regulator to be appointed that is based on St Helena, or for an overseas appointment.

 Regulatory decision making requires multidisciplinary skills.
 Specific types of regulatory decisions require qualified economists, engineers, lawyers, accountants and financial analysts.
 Many other decisions benefit from having a wide range of different professional skills and perspectives.
 SHG accepts that one person cannot incorporate all the necessary skills sets of a larger regulatory authority.
-As such budget will be made available to the Regulator for external expertise, where this is required.
+As such budget will be made available to the Regulator for external additional expertise, where this is required.